samksmith/Predator-evasion-networks-in-fish-larvae/README.md

 myresults.ibsMat - identity-by-state matrix for all genes in the red drum dataset.

 performance_reorg_042120.csv - One of three datasets containing measured traits from red drum larvae dataset.

-module-trait_NoPCs.csv - List of significant correlations between modules and traits for the red drum dataset.

 traits_and_time.csv - One of three datasets containing measured traits from red drum.
 Includes timing between behavioral assay and tissue collection.